jonnonz1/nz-statute-book/acts/public/2011/local-government-borrowing-act-2011.md

     (i) it is necessary or expedient in the public interest to do so; and (ii) it is necessary to meet an exceptional and temporary liquidity shortfall affecting the Funding Agency; and (b) the money is lent on commercial terms.
-(2) The Minister may lend money under subsection (1) without further appropriation than this section as long as the lending occurs not later than 10 years after the commencement of this Act.
+(2) The Minister may lend money under subsection (1) without further appropriation than this section.

 ### 16 No Crown guarantee for debts of Funding Agency
 (1) No debt of the Funding Agency is guaranteed by the Crown.